Rene Meulensteen on Man City v Man Utd, Sir Alex and Van Persie

 It is important both parties know they can complement each other and with my history over the last five years of working with Sir Alex Ferguson, I strongly felt David wanted to do it with his people and his way.
 I thought I needed to give him breathing space, which he deserves, and it's important because the worst thing you can get is a conflict of ideas and communication breaks down.
 I thought the best way forward was to step away and let them get on with it the way they want.

 I don't think they have to jump into the market in January - they haven't done in the past.
-It's hard to get players in January and not much has changed to their squad anyway - not many have left, Wayne Rooney has stayed and he is a key man, Nani has been given a new five-year contract so that stability and continuity in the squad is still there.
+It's hard to get players in January and not much has changed to their squad anyway - not many have left, and he is a key man, Nani has been given a new so that stability and continuity in the squad is still there.

 The title defence

 I definitely think they are good enough to win the Premier League.
 You look at the squad and it's the same, or stronger, than last season.
 Fellaini is going to be key to attacking set-plays and they've still got all the other players in place.
-That said, the competition has grown stronger: Jose Mourinho returning to Chelsea; Mesut Ozil a fantastic signing for Arsenal; Liverpool have started well; don't forget Tottenham."
+That said, the competition has grown stronger: to Chelsea; for Arsenal; have started well; don't forget Tottenham."

-In the dressing room after the Sunderland game in 2012, when City won the title, the manager clearly reminded the players of the time he spoke to the likes of Ryan Giggs, Paul Scholes and Gary Neville after Liverpool won the title in 1990.
+In the dressing room after the in 2012, when the manager clearly reminded the players of the time he spoke to the likes of Ryan Giggs, Paul Scholes and Gary Neville after Liverpool won the title in 1990.
 He said the same thing to the likes of Danny Welbeck, Phil Jones and Chris Smalling - 'Remember what I say, remember this day.
 This is only going to spur us on, make us more determined and make us stronger because that's what competition does.
 Sometimes life throws things at you that you have to overcome'.

 In his mind, I think he really recognised a similar situation to the Liverpool scenario so many years ago.
-The following season proved how determined we were - not only the manager but everybody.
+The proved how determined we were - not only the manager but everybody.

-The first time I saw Robin van Persie when he came to the club, I said: 'Listen, you'll fit like a glove here.
+The first time I saw Robin van Persie when he I said: 'Listen, you'll fit like a glove here.
 The way I know you from a distance, the way you play, the way I know Manchester United, how we want to play and the way we operate, I think you will absolutely love it'.
 He's done that.

 We were on the training pitch in the first week, I was setting up another possession game and I saw the manager speaking to Robin.
 I overheard him talking about the numbers that were available: 'There are only two numbers available, 20 and 21, what do you prefer?'.
 So to help Robin a little bit, I said: 'You can only be number 20 because if we do win the title that's number 20, which you will be carrying on your back'.